RosaleeKnight/study-notes/cybersecurity-terminology.md

 APT (Advanced Persistent Threat): An attack in which an unauthorized user gains access to a system or network without being detected.

+ATP (Advanced Threat Protection): Security solutions that defend against sophisticated malware or hacking attacks targeting senisitive data which inclues both software and managed security services.

+Anti-Phising:

-Anti-Virus Software: A computer program used to prevent, detect and remove malware.
+Anti-Virus: A computer program used to prevent, detect and remove malware.

 AI (Artificial Intelligence): The simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.